dbos-inc/dbos-docs/docs/api-reference/decorators.md

 ### Parameter Decorators

 Parameter decorators are affixed to a function parameter, just before its name.
-Operon parameter decorators apply to the treatment of the parameter, and may affect how values are validated or logged.
+Parameter decorators apply to the treatment of the parameter, and may affect how values are validated or logged.
 Examples of parameter-level decorators:
 -   [`@ArgName`](#argname)
 -   [`@ArgDate`](#argdate)
 -   [`@SkipLogging`](#skiplogging)